Friday, July 19, 2019

 Grace and peace, Pastor Jeff Riddle

-A new installment is posted to the series on Eusebius of Caesarea’s The Ecclesiastical History: book 2, chapter 18 (listen here).
+A new episode has been added to the series on Eusebius of Caesarea’s The Ecclesiastical History: book 3, chapters 5-6.
+Listen here.

 Notes and Commentary: